Code-Institute-Submissions/bandwebsite/README.md

 •	Clicking the Social Media links in the Footer takes the user to the band’s Social Media pages.<br>
 •	The Monkees logo in the top left-hand corner on every page is clickable.
 Clicking it takes the user back to the Home page.
 The cursor changes to pointer on hover.<br>
 •	On the Band page, when you click on a band member’s picture a drop-down toggle appears informing the user what instrument each band member plays.<br>
-•	On the Media page, iFrames allow the user to view a video directly on the page.
-The iFrame also allows users to select similar videos, play and pause, adjust settings, play full screen and share online.<br>
+•	On the Media page, view a video directly on the page.<br>
 •	Also on the Media page, users are able to enjoy listening to the band’s Greatest Hits on the mp3 players.<br>
 •	On the Tour page, users can click a button to buy tickets to available shows.
 Clicking the ‘Buy’ button enables a pop up modal where they can type in the amount of tickets they want to buy, enter their email address and then submit.<br>
 •	A back to top button allows users to quickly navigate back to the top of the page for all pages.
 This is especially useful for mobile and tablet users.</p>